Esperanza Andrade: Contract for River Walk barges

-On May 25, 2017, Andrade and Lisa Wong, her business partner in their company called Go Rio San Antonio, prevailed in a 10-1 vote from the San Antonio City Council for the $100 million contract to operate the barges on the San Antonio River Walk.
+On May 25, 2017, Andrade and Lisa Wong, her business partner in their company, Go Rio San Antonio, prevailed in a 10–1 vote from the San Antonio City Council for the $100 million contract to operate the barges on the San Antonio River Walk.
 The only dissenter on the council was the mayoral candidate Ron Nirenberg, who unseated Mayor Ivy Taylor in a runoff election on June 10.
 In selecting Andrade and Wong, the council rejected City Manager Sheryl Sculley's recommendation to award the contract instead to the Chicago-based Entertainment Cruises, the choice also of former Mayor Phil Hardberger.
-On receiving the contract, Andrade told Taylor and the council: "We not only know but we understand why the River Walk is indeed our crown jewel of our beautiful city.
+On receiving the contract, Andrade told Taylor and the council: "We not only know, but we understand why the River Walk is indeed our crown jewel of our beautiful city.
 And we understand that the barge operation is the thread that weaves it all together."

+Business Ventures

+Andrade has participated in various business ventures in San Antonio and the state of Texas.

+Her Biography notes her involvement in ownership of frostbank, the San Antonio missions baseball franchise, along with her involvement in Andrade-Van-de-Putte & Associates consulting.